-Revenue recognition - SIF's revenue is derived from interest and dividends earned on loans, investment securities, and other financial instruments that are not within the scope of Financial Accounting Standards Board ("FASB") ASC 606, Revenue from Contracts with Customers ("ASC 606").
+Revenue recognition - SIF's revenue is derived from interest and dividends earned on loans, investment securities, and other financial instruments that are not within the scope of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers (ASC 606).

-Gifts and contributions are recorded as with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
+Gifts and contributions are recognized as revenue when received or unconditionally promised and are recorded as with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
 Restricted net assets are reclassified as net assets without donor restrictions upon satisfaction of the time or purpose restrictions.
 Support that is restricted by the donor is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
 All other support with donor restrictions are reported as an increase in net assets with donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions and reported in the accompanying statements of activities as net assets released from restrictions.